 In any case, my opinions matter to me, and I feel obliged to defend them, just as I would feel obliged to defend any opinions that matter.
 It's not that I couldn't possibly be wrong, but when I think I'm at least approximately right I should be clear about that and, just as importantly, about why I think so.

 My more skeptical friends like to ask me why I would even think any of this about Jesus.
-The only evidence for his existence seems to be material written about him decades after his alleged crucifixion (first mentioned by Paul, not the Gospels).
+The only evidence for his existence seems to be material written about him decades after his alleged crucifixion.
+He’s first mentioned by Paul, who didn’t know Jesus before his execution, though he did claim to know Jesus’ brother James as well as Peter.
+Stories in the Gospels were written even later and show obvious signs of embellishment.
 People outside the movement, like Josephus or Pliny or Tacitus, are only reporting what members of the movement told them decades later.
 There's just not a lot of documentation.
 And any new information might radically alter our assumptions about what really happened.

 That's all true.
-But I think the evidence we have is more than enough to support what I currently think happened.
+But like Bart Ehrman (a secular historian of early Christianity) I think the evidence we have is more than enough to support what I currently think happened.
 Let me illustrate:

 Pretend you're an anthropologist.
 Imagine that you find a new tribe, a completely oral culture, and the tribal leader tells you this story: